-6.7% of Americans over the age of 18 will be affected by a major depressive disorder this year.
-This is equivalent to 14.8 million people.
+Here is a sad statistic.
+How many Americans over the age of 18 will experience a major depressive disorder this year?
+6.7% That’s equivalent to 14.8 million people.
 (DBSA) This is an insane amount of people, and many of them will resort to prescription medication like Prozac.

 Prozac is an oral drug used for treating depression, bulimia, obsessive-compulsive disorder (OCD), panic disorder, and premenstrual dysphoric disorder (PMDD).
 (RXList)